MySQL is an open source relational database.

 Once you have finished installing above you need to set up MySQL Workbench as shown below -

-2. Next you need to create your MySQL Server Instance which contains details about target database server including how to connect to it.
-Click New Server Instance in MySQL Workbench Home Window.
-This will open Create New Server Instance Profile Wizard.
+2. Next you need to create your MySQL Server Connection which contains details about target database server including how to connect to it.
+Click " + " in MySQL Workbench Home Window.
+This will open Setup New Connection .
+Wizard

-3. As a beginner you can create a server instance for a locally installed server.
-Click Next button in Create New Server Instance Profile Wizard.
+3. As a beginner you can create a connection for a locally installed server.
+Click Configure Server Management button in Setup New Connection window to check the cofiguration of the MySQL server.

-5. Next the Wizard will test connections to database.
+6. Next the Wizard will test connections to database.
 If test fails, go back and correct database connection parameters.
+Else if all tests are sucessful click Next to continue.

 A new instance is shown in the homepage